 MTAS Scope of Practice, as stated in the Association Bylaws:

-“The assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissues and joints in order to develop and maintain, rehabilitate or augment physical function or relieve pain.”
+"The practice of massage therapy is the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissues and joints by mobilization and other manual methods to develop, maintain, rehabilitate or augment physical function, or relieve pain."

 Topics for primary credits as directly related to the MTAS Scope of Practice would include, but are not limited to, the following (1 credit per 1 hour of study):